newcompany123/Subway_server/README.md

         <Model_name_of_field>.objects.exclude(pk__in=[])
 ```

 <br>

-## 3. Pass extra data to default JSON API response
+## 3. Display extra string data in json API response using CustomExceptionHandler

 Second code review above covered the uniqueness of the Recipe model.
-And when the Recipe Unique Validator finds the same recipe already existing in the DATABASE, it will return the below response.
+And when the Recipe Unique Validator finds the same recipe already existing in the DATABASE, it will return the response as below.

 ```json
 {